-71.10 Costs against person who is not a party.
+71.8 Costs against person who is not a party.

-- (1) This rule applies where - (a) an application is made for; or - (b) the court is considering whether to make, an order that a person who is not a party to the proceedings nor the attorney to a party should pay the costs of some other person. - (2) Any application by a party must be on notice to the person against whom the costs order is sought and must be supported by evidence on affidavit. - (3) Where the court is considering making an order in respect of costs against a person, the court must give that person notice of the fact that it is minded to make such an order. - (4) A notice under paragraph (3) must state the grounds of the application on which the court is minded to make the order. - (5) A notice under paragraph (2) or (3) must state a date, time and place at which that person may attend to show cause why the order should not be made. - (6) The person against whom the costs order is sought and all parties to the proceedings must be given fourteen days notice of the hearing.

-&lt;sup>182 SCCivApp No. 63 of 2011 SCCivApp No. 64 of 2014

-&lt;sup>183 Blackstone's Civil Practice 2000 Page 671
+(1) This rule applies where -

+- (a) an application is made for; or - (b) the Court is considering whether to make;

+an order that a person who is not a party to the proceedings nor the attorney to a party should pay the costs of some other person.

+(2) An application for an order under paragraph (1) must be on notice to the person against whom the costs order is sought and must be supported by evidence on affidavit.

+(3) If the Court is considering making an order against a person the Court must give that person notice of the fact that it is minded to make such an order.

+(4) A notice under paragraph (3), must state the grounds of the application on which the Court is minded to make the order.

+(5) A notice under paragraph (2) or (3), must state a date, time and place at which that person may attend to show cause why the order should not be made.

+(6) The person against whom the costs order is sought and all parties to the proceedings must be given fourteen days notice of the hearing.